microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/unifiedrolemanagementalert.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents an alert singleton that exposes alerts, alert definitions, and alert configuration in Privileged Identity Management (PIM) for Azure AD roles.
+Represents the details of a security alert in Privileged Identity Management (PIM) for Azure AD roles.
+The alert information includes the related definition and configuration, and the related incidents in the tenant.

 Inherits from [entity](../resources/entity.md).